Permaculture zones are the different growing zones in your permaculture design.

 Just take plain lettuce.
 Do you have any idea how many colourful varieties with different kinds of leaves there are?
 You can plant the most beautiful swirls and patterns just out of lettuce.
 If that pretty bed is next to your kitchen door it takes no time and effort at all to pick the outside leaves every day as required.

-It's time we give our herbs and vegetables the place they deserve, which mostly happens to be in permaculture zone 1.
+It's time we give our herbs and vegetables the place they deserve, and that mostly happens to be in permaculture zone 1.

 Zone 2 in a permaculture design also receives a lot of attention, but less than zone 1.

 Growing zone 2 is usually fully irrigated - if your climate requires it, that is - and mulched.
-It contains your smaller fruit trees, shrubs and trellised fruit, bramble berries, hedges, ponds or windbreaks.
+It contains your smaller fruit trees, shrubs and trellised fruit, bramble berries, as well as your hedges, ponds or windbreaks.
 Anything that will do well even if you don't check it every day.

 Permaculture zone 2 also features hardy perennial herbs and spices that you don't use on a daily basis, things like ginger and turmeric or a bay tree.
 Then there are the herbs that re-seed themselves every year without you doing anything (dill, coriander, borage).
 They happily grow under fruit trees in zone 2.